Raychaudhuri equation with zero point length: Coincidence Limit: Finiteness of Raychaudhuri Equation

+Here we have used the fact that, $K=(D-1)/\sigma-(d/d\sigma)\ln \Delta$, as well as \ref{VVDq} in \ref{App_A}.
+A similar analysis can be performed for timelike geodesics as well, yielding an identical result.
+It turns out that alike the extrinsic curvature for the qmetric, its rate of change, i.e., $(dK/d\sigma)_{q}$ is finite as well in the coincidence limit.
+This can be seen from \ref{Ray_K_Mod}, leading to the following result

 which is also finite.
 Here we have used the expansion of the term $\ln \Delta _{S}$ as presented in \ref{App_A}.
-Thus from \ref{Ray_K_02} we immediately obtain the coincidence limit of $\sigma_{ab}\sigma^{ab}+R_{ab}n^{a}n^{b}$, to yield,
+Thus both $K_{q}$ and its rate of change along the geodesic are finite, as evident from \ref{New_Eq_01} and \ref{New_Eq_02}, while the respective expressions for general relativity are diverging.
+Thus presence of a zero point length has smoothened the divergent quantinties.
+Finally from \ref{Ray_K_02} we can immediately obtain the coincidence limit of $\sigma_{ab}\sigma^{ab}+R_{ab}n^{a}n^{b}$ associated with the qmetric, which yield,

-Firstly, the above expression is finite, as in the case of $g_{ab}$, but inherits corrections over and above the general relativity result which are proportional to the zero point length $L_{0}$ and its higher powers.
-Further, both the left hand side and right hand side of Raychaudhuri equation for geodesics in qmetric are finite, in complete contrast with the corresponding situation with $g_{ab}$.
-This depicts another instance, where divergences in the qmetric manifest themselves in such a manner that quantities derived from them are finite.
+First of all, as expected, the above expression is finite, as in the case of $g_{ab}$, but more importantly inherits corrections over and above the general relativity result which are proportional to the zero point length $L_{0}$ and its higher powers.
+Thus both the left hand side and the right hand side of the Raychaudhuri equation for geodesics in qmetric are finite, in complete contrast with the corresponding situation with $g_{ab}$.
+This depicts another instance, where divergences in the qmetric manifest themselves in such a manner that geometric quantities derived from them are finite.

+Another point must be emphasized in this context, expressions for quantities like, $\sigma_{ab}\sigma^{ab}$ as well as Ricci tensor associated with the qmetric are very difficult to determine in terms of geometrical quantities associated with $g_{ab}$.
+This has to do with the complicated non-local dependance of the qmetric on $g_{ab}$.
+Still, some components of the Ricci tensor associated with the qmetric can be presented in terms of geometrical quantities, which have highly non-trivial dependance on $g_{ab}$, see e.g., \cite{KotG,StaA}.
+Thus it would be interesting to use \ref{New_Eq_10} in order to check the consistency of any future computations connecting geometrical quantities associated with qmetric to that with $g_{ab}$.

 This suggests that there will exist \emph{no} caustics and hence geodesic convergence can be avoided in the context of qmetric.
 It is tempting to comment on possible removal of curvature singularities as well in this context.
 This will happen in case of finiteness of the Van Vleck determinant $\Delta _{S}$ in the coincidence limit of collapsing matter world lines.
-We will have a look at this in next Section.
+We will have a look at this in next section.